aarondpacheco1/MSDADS/D598 - Analytics Programming/README.md

 ## Course Overview

-In the Analytics Programming course, I honed my algorithmic thinking using Python and R. Building on foundational programming knowledge, I utilized libraries and packages to handle tasks such as data acquisition, organization, and manipulation.
+In the Analytics Programming course, I honed my algorithmic thinking using Python.
+Building on foundational programming knowledge, I utilized libraries and packages to handle tasks such as data acquisition, organization, and manipulation.
 I also explored methods for applying statistical functions and creating graphical user interfaces for analysis and presentation.

 ## Key Learnings